shapeandshare/dicebox.core/README.md

 **Classification**

 Used to classify the image data.
+Return the label index for the classification.

 ```
     [POST] /classify
 ```
-Post Body:
-` { "data": "Base64 encoded PNG image" }`
+Post Body: `{ "data": "Base64 encoded PNG image" }`

-Result:  The label index for the classification.
+Result: `{ "classification": integer }`

 Example
 ```